x-square/portfolio/sql/25_08_geosocial_ab_testing.md

     print('in verification rates across the different groups (A, B, C).')
 ```

-## ANOVA Test for Average Verification Cost by Group
+## ANOVA test for average verification cost by group

 I used Python to run an ANOVA test to check if the average cost per successful verification is truly different across the three groups or just due to chance.
 The test shows a clear difference, confirming that Group C not only verifies well but also does so at a much lower cost than Groups A and B.